 The last thing I drew on smaller format art stock, exclusively using colored pencils was this 'boy next door' drawing.
 We had just learned how to draw feet, which I found easier to draw than hands.
 All of my drawings originate from either other drawings or photos.
 This photo had no hands in it.
 It was perfect.

-During the summer of 2016, I officially said goodbye to paper stock and am now working exclusively on matte (or Crescent) board.
+During the summer of 2016, I officially said goodbye to paper stock and began working with matte (or Crescent) board.
 With the basics down, it was time to work in a larger format.
 This is a 16x20 colored pencil drawing of a little bell by a neighbor's gate.
 I had passed by this gate a hundreds times already while walking the dog but never gave it a good look.
 I whipped out my iPhone, took a few shots and this is the result of my discovery!
 Summer 2016 / colored pencil